 Dates have high nutritional value.
 They are important source of food for people in the Asia, Africa, South America, and Middle East.
 Sometimes dates are used to produce ice-creams, syrups, alcohol drinks, syrups, vinegars and alcohol drinks.
 Seeds are used to make soaps and cosmetics.

-Water Req: Moderate.
-The Date Palm grows best in moist well drained soil but can also tolerate drought for short period of time.
+The Date Palm grows best in full sun and moist well drained soil but can also tolerate drought for short period of time.